-I. INTRODUCTION
+I. Introduction

-- 1 UNCDF creates new opportunities for poor people and their communities by increasing access to microfinance and investment capital.
+- 1. UNCDF creates new opportunities for poor people and their communities by increasing access to microfinance and investment capital.
 UNCDF programmes help to empower women.
-The programmes are designed to catalyze larger capital flows from the private sector, national governments and development partners, for maximum impact toward the Millennium Development Goals. - 2 UNCDF programmes are designed to reduce extreme poverty and hunger (Millennium Development Goal 1) and to promote gender equality (Millennium Development Goal 3).
+The programmes are designed to catalyze larger capital flows from the private sector, national governments and development partners, with the objective of providing maximal support for the achievement of the Millennium Development Goals. - 2.
+UNCDF programmes are designed to reduce extreme poverty and hunger (Millennium Development Goal 1) and to promote gender equality (Millennium Development Goal 3).
 In 2010 UNCDF provided support for microfinance and local investment in least developed countries (LDCs) throughout Africa and Asia, as well as in the Arab States and Haiti.
 (Haiti is the only least developed country in the Western Hemisphere).
 Local development programmes accounted for 66 per cent of 2010 programme delivery and microfinance for 34 per cent.
-58 per cent of the programme delivery was in Africa, 35 per cent in Asia, and 7 per cent in the Arab States and Haiti. - 3 Overall, 2010 proved a solid year for UNCDF.
-Despite a difficult external environment donor countries facing severe fiscal constraints, least developed countries grappling with new and growing challenges UNDCF managed to increase its overall resource base and to develop new interventions in response to country-level demand. - 4 Highlights of the year included a Special Projects Implementation Review Exercise (SPIRE), under which UNCDF commissioned nine full evaluations in 2010, compared with two evaluations and several case studies in 2009.
-The objective was to develop a more robust evidence base regarding "what works."
+Overall, 58 per cent of the programme delivery of UNCDP was in Africa, 35 per cent in Asia, and 7 per cent in the Arab States and Haiti. - 3.
+Overall, 2010 proved a solid year for UNCDF.
+Despite a difficult external environment donor countries facing severe fiscal constraints, least developed countries grappling with new and growing challenges UNDCF managed to increase its overall resource base and to develop new interventions in response to country-level demand from least developed countries. - 4.
+Highlights of 2010 included a Special Projects Implementation Review Exercise (SPIRE), under which UNCDF commissioned nine full evaluations in 2010, compared with two evaluations and several case studies in 2009.
+The objective was to develop a more robust evidence base regarding "what works".
 Findings to date have validated the UNCDF approaches to both local development and microfinance.
-They have also pointed to areas in need of strengthening, which UNCDF intends to address. - 5 Another highlight of 2010 was stepped up UNCDF efforts in the fields of global advocacy and knowledge sharing.
+They have also pointed to areas in need of strengthening, which UNCDF intends to address. - 5.
+Another highlight of 2010 was stepped up UNCDF efforts in the fields of global advocacy and knowledge sharing.
 UNCDF and UNDP convened the Global Forum on Local Development in Kampala, Uganda, in October.
-In addition, UNCDF launched several new publications, and, with the support of UNCDF, the United Nations Secretary-General's Special Advocate for Inclusive Finance for Development, Her Royal Highness Princess Máxima of the Netherlands, engaged in a full range of activities around the world. - 6 On the management side, 2010 saw the completion of the UNCDF Project 2010, a process of internal strengthening initiated in 2008.
+In addition, UNCDF launched several new publications, and, with the support of UNCDF, the United Nations Secretary-General's Special Advocate for Inclusive Finance for Development, Her Royal Highness Princess Máxima of the Netherlands, engaged in a full range of activities around the world. - 6.
+On the management side, 2010 saw the completion of the UNCDF Project 2010, a process of internal strengthening initiated in 2008.
 The project included the implementation of 22 far-reaching recommendations from an audit carried out in 2009.
 A follow-up audit conducted in October 2010 found that UNCDF had made "substantial" progress, achieving an overall implementation rate of 82 per cent.
-The follow-up audit made one new recommendation. - 7 The financial results for 2010 show a reduction in core contributions because of a substantial cut by a major donor faced with fiscal constraints.
+The follow-up audit made one new recommendation. - 7.
+The financial results for 2010 show a reduction in core contributions because of a substantial cut by a major donor faced with fiscal constraints.
 All other donors maintained their contributions at 2009 levels despite a challenging financial environment.
-Two donors were able to increase their contributions (Austria and Luxembourg), and one new donor (United States of America) began contributing to core resources.
+One donor (Austria) was able to increase its core contribution, and one new donor (United States of America) began contributing to core resources.
 Non-core income continued to rise with strong diversification and support from entirely new partners such as The MasterCard Foundation.

-8 The present annual report documents the UNCDF programmatic, managerial and financial performance in 2010.
+8. The present annual report documents the UNCDF programmatic, managerial and financial performance in 2010.